damnever/pigar/README.md

   Is `pigar` a dependency management tool?
   </summary>

-**No.** I've thought about it many times, but there is too much dirty work to be done to make `pigar`'s way reliable.
+**No.** I've thought about this many times, but there is too much dirty work to be done to make `pigar`'s way reliable.

 I like the way `pigar` does the job, but sadly, `pigar` does a bad job of managing dependencies, `pigar` is more like a tool to assist an old project to migrate to a new development workflow.
 </details>